Terespol: History

 After the Third Partition of Poland (1795) Terespol briefly belonged to the Habsburg Empire.
-Later it was part of the Polish Duchy of Warsaw, and from 1815 to 1916, it belonged to Russian-controlled Congress Poland.
+After the Polish victory in the Austro-Polish War of 1809, it was part of the Polish Duchy of Warsaw, and from 1815 to 1916, it belonged to Russian-controlled Congress Poland.
 The town burned in several fires, but continued to prosper, due to the construction of a highway from Warsaw to Brest (1819–1823).
 After the November Uprising, Terespol belonged to the Russian Imperial government.
 In 1855, due to the construction of Brest Fortress, Terespol was moved westwards, and all buildings in the old town were destroyed for military purposes.
 In 1867, a railroad to Warsaw was completed; in 1870, it was extended to Brest.
 As a result of Russian discriminatory regulations the town saw a large influx of Jews, who then became the town's largest ethnic group.

 In 1915, all residents living within 30 km from the fortress were forcibly resettled into Russia, and during the evacuation, the town was ransacked and burned.
 Terespol was reintegrated with Poland, after the country regained independence in 1918.
 In the Second Polish Republic Terespol was part of the Lublin Voivodeship.

 During World War II Terespol was briefly occupied by the Soviets in September 1939, and then by Nazi Germany from 1939 to 1944.
 During the occupation, most Jews were murdered in the Holocaust.
 The Germans also established a transit camp for Polish prisoners of war in Terespol.
 Terespol became a border town after the Soviet Union annexed former eastern territories of Poland.